gregoryfryns/django_test/README.md

 foreman start
 ```

-Once done, you can leave the virtual environmant using this command
+Once done, you can leave the virtual environment using this command
 ```
 deactivate
 ```